 Acme Comedy Company, Minneapolis • Rick Bronson’s House of Comedy, Mall of America • Skyline Comedy Café, Appleton, WI • Comedy Club On State, Madison, WI • The Milwaukee Comedy Café, Milwaukee • Joey’s Comedy Club, Detroit, MI • Comedy Etc. II, St. Louis • Joke Joint Comedy Club, St. Paul • Courtney’s Comedy Club, Fargo • Rookies Comedy Club, Sioux Falls, SD • Goonies Comedy Club, Rochester, MN • Comedy Corner Underground, Minneapolis • University of Minnesota, Minneapolis • University of South Dakota • Rochester Technical College, Rochester, NY • St. Cloud State University • IBM corporate show, Rochester, MN • Minnesota Psychiatric Society, corporate show, St. Paul • Minnesota Fringe Festival, Minneapolis • And the Funny Business, Turner Talent and Surely You Jest Entertainment networks

 Ben wrote and directed the plays “A Nice Guy’s Guide to Awkward Sex” (2010) and “Minnesota Middle Finger” (2011), which both landed in the top-five best-selling shows of the Minnesota Fringe Festival.
 His full-hour solo shows include the spoken word “Mittens for Fat Kids” (2006), the storytelling ”Strawberry Fields Temporarily” (2008), and the stand-up comedy hours “Animal Cracker Genocide” (2009), “An Agony of Fools” (2012) and “Fiddlestick Conundrum” (2014).
 His newest play, Apple Picking, debuted at the 2016 Minnesota Fringe and won the Audience Pick for encore performance.
-He was also a founding member of Twin Cities performance troupe The Rockstar Storytellers.
+His next production, Spec, a speculative fiction storytelling show, will debut July 8 at CONvergence.
+Ben was also a founding member of Twin Cities performance troupe The Rockstar Storytellers.

 Apple Picking, 2016 (writer, director, producer)